somebox/14-segment-terminal/README.md

 ![Alt text](docs/segment-mapping.jpeg)

-The PCB supports up to 16 I2C addresses, set with solder jumpers.
+The PCB supports different I2C addresses, set with solder jumpers.
 So with a single I2C connection you can control 16x12 digits, or 192 characters.
 And they could be tiled by using multiple controllers or some kind of I2C multiplexing.

 ## Build Updates